thkukuk/microos-sysext/README.md

-# Building sysext images with mkosi for openSUSE MicroOS
+# Building sysext images for openSUSE MicroOS

-This repository contains the scripts and directories for `mkosi` to build sysext images to enhance openSUSE MicroOS.
+This repository contains the needed config files and scripts to build sysext images with `mkosi` to enhance openSUSE MicroOS.
 This images are raw disk images with a gpt partition table and erofs as filesystem.
 The dm-verity protection is disabled.

 ## Why systemd-sysext images?